OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/index.md

 When scripts are executed, it is in the context of the account that the Tentacle agent or SSH session is running as.
 Learn about [running Tentacle as a different user account](/docs/infrastructure/deployment-targets/tentacle/windows/running-tentacle-under-a-specific-user-account).

 :::div{.hint}
 On Windows, the Tentacle agent runs as **Local System** by default, which has extensive local privileges, but usually cannot access file shares, remote SQL databases, or other external resources.
-If you need wider permissions, you’ll need to configure Tentacle to [run under a custom user account](/docs/infrastructure/deployment-targets/tentacle/windows/running-tentacle-under-a-specific-user-account).
+If you need wider permissions, you'll need to configure Tentacle to [run under a custom user account](/docs/infrastructure/deployment-targets/tentacle/windows/running-tentacle-under-a-specific-user-account).
 :::

 ### Script integrity